KIRK PLAYERS

 Picture

-Chris Brouton has been doing theater in the norther Illinois / southern Wisconsin area since about 1992.
+Chris Brouton has been doing theater in the northern Illinois/ southern Wisconsin area since ~1992.
 Over 100 shows!
 He loves and has been involved in all aspects of theater, but prefers on stage.
-He's been involved in three Kirk Players shows including acting in The Diary of Anne Frank and Chasing Charming, running lights for Mornings at Seven, and Stage Manager for Murdered to Death.
-He would like to thank his awesome wife Julie for her tremendous support!
+He's been involved in Kirk Players shows including acting in And Then There Were None, The Diary of Anne Frank and Chasing Charming, running lights for Mornings at Seven, and Stage Manager for Murdered to Death.
+His most recent role with KP was as Thomas Rogers in And Then There Were None.

 Picture